Competitive Team Building

 Team Archetypes

-Different team styles require different approaches.
-Choose an archetype that matches your playstyle and the current meta.
+Different styles ask for different role densities and different risk tolerance.
+Pick an archetype that matches both your playstyle and the current format.

 Hyper Offense

-Fast, aggressive teams that aim to overwhelm opponents
+Fast, pressure-heavy teams that aim to win before the opponent stabilizes.

 Advantages